Phantom cosmological model with observational constraints in $f(Q)$ gravity: Cosmographic Parameters

 As explained in the cosmographic series\cite{Weinberg1972, Visser2004, Visser2005}, the Hubble parameter $H$ is derived from the scale factor.
 The second and third derivative of the cosmographic series, the deceleration parameter ($q$) and jerk parameter ($j$) can be determined respectively.
 The Hubble parameter $H$ is a key element in characterising the evolution of the Universe and it indicates the rate of the expansion of the Universe.
 For the expanding behaviour of the Universe, the Hubble parameter must be positive.
 The negative and positive sign of the deceleration parameter respectively gives the information on the accelerating and decelerating behaviour of the Universe.
 Now, using \eqref{eq:14}, these parameters can be expressed in redshift as,

 The interval on the value of $q$ ($q_0$ denotes the present value) describes the behaviour of the Universe as follow: \begin{itemize} \item[(i)] The Universe experiences expanding behaviour and undergoes deceleration phase for $q_{0}>0$.
 During this phase, one can obain pressureless barotropic fluid or matter dominated Universe.
 However, the results from cosmological observations do not favor positive $q_{0}$.
 This situation would have occurred during early Universe. \item[(ii)] The expanding and accelerating Universe represents for $-1<q_{0}<0$, which is the present status of the Universe. \item[(iii)] The entire cosmological energy budget is dominated by a de Sitter fluid for $q_{0} = -1$.
 This is the case of inflation during the very early Universe. \end{itemize} From eqn.\eqref{eq:22}, the present value of the jerk parameter can be, $j_{0} = 2q_{0}^{2}+q_{0}+ q_{z|_0}$.
 We wish to keep, $-1<q_{0}<-0.5$, which requires $2q_{0}^{2}+q_{0}>0$.
 Hence, if $q_{0}<-0.5$, then $j_{0}$ is linked to the sign of the variation of $q$.
-Accordingly the behaviour of this geometrical parameter can be interpreted as follows: \begin{itemize} \item[(i)] when $j_{0}<0$, the Universe does not show any departure from the present phase to the accelerated phase.
-The dark energy influences early time dynamics without any change since the start of evolution. \item[(ii)] when $j_{0}=0$, the accelerating parameter tends smoothly to a precise value, without any change in its behavior. \item[(iii)] when $j_{0}>0$, there was a precise point during the evolution when the acceleration of the Universe began.
-Usually, one refers to the corresponding redshift as the transition redshift, at which the effect of dark energy becomes significant, As a consequence,it indicates the presence of further cosmological resources.
+Accordingly the behaviour of this geometrical parameter can be interpreted as follows: \begin{itemize} \item[(i)] when $j_{0}$ is negative, there is no change of the behaviour from the present phase to the accelerated phase.
+The dark energy influences early time dynamics without any change since the start of evolution. \item[(ii)] when $j_{0}$ vanishes, the accelerating parameter tends smoothly to a precise value, without any change in its behavior. \item[(iii)] when $j_{0}$ is positive, there was a precise point during the evolution when the acceleration of the Universe began.
+The corresponding redshift can be referred as the transition redshift, at which the effect of dark energy becomes significant.
+As a consequence,it indicates the presence of further cosmological resources.
 In order to constrain the dark energy equation of state, one would need to measure the transition redshift $z_{tr}$ directly.
 To note here, the slope of the Universe gets changed by changing the sign of $j_{0}$. \end{itemize}

 \begin{widetext} In Fig.\ref{fig:V}, we have marginalize the $z$-values for the present values of $H(z)$, $q(z)$ and $j(z)$.
 In Table-\ref{table:III} the best fit present value of $H(z)$, $q(z)$ and $j(z)$ are given, as obtained from the $Hubble$ and $Pantheon + SHOES$ data using marginalized model parameter values.